-If the property is unsewered, you will need to either pump your liquid waste long distance to the nearest sewer or install an approved onsite wastewater system.
+If the property is unsewered, you will need to either pump your wastewater long distance to the nearest sewer or install an approved onsite wastewater management system.

-If you are considering pump to sewer systems you will need to approach Barwon Water to discuss access, approval and costing for this method of disposal.
+If you are considering a pump to sewer system you will need to approach Barwon Water to discuss access, approval and costing for this method of disposal.

-If you want to install an approved onsite wastewater system you, your plumber or builder can make application to us using our Septic Tank Application Form.
+If you want to install an approved onsite wastewater management system you, your plumber or builder can make application to us using our OWMS Application Form.

-A full, up-to-date list of all approved systems can be found on the EPA website.
+A full, up-to-date list of all approved systems can be found on the Environment Protection Authority (EPA) website.

-Where the flow rate of the waste exceeds 5000 litres per day, the Environment Protection Authority of Victoria, not Council, is the regulatory authority responsible for issuing Permits and supervising the Onsite Wastewater System Installation.
+Where the daily flow rate of the waste exceeds 5000 litres per day, the Environment Protection Authority (EPA) of Victoria, not Council, is the regulatory authority responsible for issuing Permits and supervising the On-site Wastewater Management System Installation.

 What we will do